Find Healthcare Schools

 $75,690 Median Salary

-The following table lists how many public health graduations there were in 2020-2021 for each degree level.
+The following table lists how many public health graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-In an O*NET survey, public health majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to public health and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Public Health Majors